mikias/modules/README.md

 ## Tests
 ruby installer.rb <br />
-check /var/www/html/yukon_cornelilous.php to check if apache and php respond with an OK
+check /var/www/html/yukon_cornelilous.php to check if apache and php respond with 200 OK and include the string "Hello, world!" in response to requests from `curl -sv "http://ADDRESS"`

 ## Contributors
 http://www.github.com/mikias